boldingd/EclipsePhaseContent/Locus.md

 > **rategorytheory**: Hmmm.
 > Construct a utopia populated by angels, or restrict fabbers from printing nukes; I wonder which one's easier?
 >
-> **Padre**: In fairness, it seems like there's probably a workable compromise between those two.
+> **Padre**: In fairness, it seems like you could probably do a bit of both.

 So, I'm about to take a very dim view of the unrestricted tech environment on Locus, and I'm going to just go ahead and admit that it's hypocritical coming from an Extropian.

-> **anarcat**: I'll say it again, it's nice of you to just admit it.
+> **Gunslinger\#MONOLITH**: I'll say it again, it's nice of you to just admit it.

 They embrace unrestricted fab on Locus.
 The conservative flanks of the Tharsis League — yes, the part that's also friendly with the hypercorps — like to scare the public with images of public cornucopia machines on Locus listing weapons on the print menu.
 Well, that actually happens.
 I'm not going to say "those are real," because, well, the Planetary Consortium — but public CMs on Locus will print you an assault rifle as readily as they'll print you a sandwich.
-(Their panopticon means that everyone around you can see that you're printing an assault rifle; I'll let you decide, in light of your own experiences as sentinels, if that's an adequate deterrent.)
+Their panopticon means that everyone around you can see that you're printing an assault rifle; I'll let you decide, in light of your own experiences as sentinels, if that's an adequate deterrent.

 And it's not just light personal weapons: public fabbers won't have it on their menus, but, if you bring your own blueprints, they'll happily churn out seeker launchers, disassembler swarms, neurotoxins, and more devilish things.
 And acquiring blueprints isn't much of a problem, especially if you have a decent social-credit score and know the right people.